Harshpatel44/Pykinter/Documentations/Features.md

 * Frames packages contains UI for the application.
 * All other packages have controller and service layer logic of the feature.
 * On clicking a widget, a popup window will ask about widget name and basic properties (everything is optional and default values would be inserted), on clicking okay on the popup, a widget will be created at the center of the GUIWindow.
+* When deleting a widget, also delete all the list/dict values containing items releted to that widget.